kianis4/AmazonPrep/Technical Prep/CheatSheet.md

 - Access or modify value associated with key: $O(1)$
 - Iterate over all keys, values, or both: $O(n)$

 > **Note**: The $O(1)$ operations are constant relative to `n`.
 In reality, the hashing algorithm might be expensive.
-For example, if your keys are strings, then it will cost $O(m)$ where $m$ is the length of the string.
+For example, if your keys are strings, then it will cost $O(m)$ where `m` is the length of the string.
 The operations only take constant time relative to the size of the hash map.

 ---